 MIC Co-Op Students

-Joseph Silke and Lisa Barriscale are are third year BA students on work placement who will be assisting the Chaplaincy the Chaplaincy co-op students for the Autumn semester.
-You can find them in Room T108 in the TARA Building, or reach them on:
+Shaun Corcoran and Cristóir Storey are third year BA students on work placement who will be assisting the Chaplaincy as the Chaplaincy co-op students for the Spring semester.
+You can find them in Room T108 in the TARA Building.
+Please feel free to call in for a chat or even a cup of tea, or reach them on:

 T: +353 61 204399

 The role of the Chaplaincy service is to provide a supportive and challenging environment that fosters a spirit of inclusiveness on campus: valuing spiritual and cultural diversity and offering a chance to live and think through one's faith.
 The service networks with other agencies, which promote holistic development and a sense of justice for all.

 Fr Wall, provides Roman Catholic religious services in the College Chapel and Mass is celebrated daily during term-time.
 Arrangements are in place to provide services for non-Catholic students.
 The Chapel and the Meditation Room (behind the Chapel) are always open to students who wish to pray, reflect or just be in a quiet place.
 Opportunities for prayer and faith sharing exist for those who wish to avail of them.
 Father Wall offers the Sacrament of Reconciliation (Confession) at any time upon request.

 There is also a symbol free meditation room in G33B, available for prayer to those who desire such a space.

 You are welcome to drop into the Chaplaincy Room (T108) at any time.
 It is a relaxed, comfortable, friendly and social community space.
 You may come in to socialise, to have a cup of tea or just to meet other students.